gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 ## Todo

-- [ ] Extract the mapMap to a cache singleton
 - [ ] Move SVG render of Hex into Hex
 - [ ] Parse terrain labels and set Hex backgrounds accordingly
 - [ ] Support Paths
-- [ ] #bugfix Clear out rendered SVGs associated with a particular file on close of that file
 - [ ] Render coordinates in each hex
 - [ ] Render labels in each hex
+- [ ] #bugfix Clear out rendered SVGs associated with a particular file on close of that file

 ## In Progress